University campus in Utah

 tech

-Data Science Transfer Pathways in Utah
+Transfer Pathways for Data Science Degrees in Utah

 State Transfer System

 Utah's articulated transfer system makes transitioning from associate's to bachelor's degree programs straightforward and economical.
 The state's Utah Transfer Guides provide major-specific pathways that allow students to complete 2-year degrees at institutions like Weber State University, Utah Valley University, and Salt Lake Community College before transferring seamlessly to four-year programs.
 These pathways guarantee course credits transfer and count toward bachelor's degrees, eliminating wasted coursework and reducing time-to-degree.
-Students pursuing data science can earn an associate's degree at one of 5 two-year institutions, completing foundational mathematics, statistics, and programming courses while keeping costs low—average tuition at community colleges runs approximately $3,778–$5,614 annually.
+Students pursuing data science can earn an associate's degree at one of 5 two-year institutions, completing foundational mathematics, statistics, and programming courses while keeping costs low, average tuition at community colleges runs approximately $3,778–$5,614 annually.

 How Transfers Work